-For more information about how to use Lenovo Vantage, see the help system of the program.
+For more information about how to use System Update or Lenovo Vantage, see the help system of the program.

 Using the ThinkPad Setup program

 The ThinkPad Setup program enables you to select the preferred settings for your computer through configuring the BIOS.